aaronjamesyoung/ajy-digitalgarden/src/site/notes/Using Calibre with Amazon Kindle Paperwhite (2021 version).md

 I have an epub library which I manage on my Linux laptop with [calibre - E-book management](https://calibre-ebook.com/).
 I don't have a ton of them.
 I have been trying to standardize my library as epub-only, but obviously that won't work with a Kindle.

 Amazon DOES now support sending an epub to Kindle via email, or (I think) the desktop "Send to Kindle" app.
-That app isn't available for Linux, and I'd prefer to use a data cable to connect my Kindle to my laptop anyway.
+The Kindle then does an onboard conversion to a compatible format.
+The "Send to Kindle" app isn't available for Linux, and I'd prefer to use a data cable to connect my Kindle to my laptop anyway.
 So I need to use Calibre to convert my books to a kindle-compatible format.

 ## Kindle format options